Validator

 The validator

 module handles validation of option definitions.
-It provides functions that accept a set of definitions and perform the validation.
-They may also produce error and warning messages, which can be customized via message configuration.
+It provides a function that accepts a set of definitions and performs the validation.
+It may also produce error messages, which can be customized via message configuration.

 Option validation

-To validate a set of option definitions, you must call the validate
+To validate a set of definitions, you must call the validate

 function.
 It accepts the following parameters: